 The Overseers Accounts 1668 to 1674 show Thomas and Daniel Thurston as the owners liable for 3d per month, then in 1675 onwards the property appears to have been divided between two properties with Thomas liable for 1 3/4d and Daniel liable for 1 1/4d.

 Sarah Thurston – Sarah is listed in the Mayors Accounts as the owner of 7 High Street from 1679 to 1697.
 Sarah was the widow of Thomas Thurston (see above).
+We suspect, but cannot say for certain, that Sarah was the ‘very antient’ Friend who was buried at the Quaker Burial Ground in Thornbury on 3rd April 1722/23.

 James Motley – James is listed as the owner in the Mayor’s Accounts from 1698 to 1703.
 We don’t know any more about him.